manjixx/Notebook/13. C++/1. 面向对象/C++面向对象上.md

     }
 private:
-    //Mechanism for initializing an Image subclass - this causes the default ctor to be called, which registers the subclass's prototype static LandSatImage _landSatImage;
+    //Mechanism for initializing an Image subclass - this causes
+    //the default ctor to be called, which registers the subclass's prototype static LandSatImage _landSatImage;
     //This is only called when the private static data member is inited LandSatImage()